jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```
     `distributed by hash(order_id)` and `into 1 buckets` specify that the table is backed by a Kafka topic with 1 partitions, and the order_id field will be used as the partition key.

+#### Confluent Flink table creation

+[See the product documentation](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#create-table-statement-in-af-long) with some specifities, like source and sink tables are mapped to Kafka Topics.
+The `$rowtime` TIMESTAMP_LTZ(3) NOT NULL is provided as a system column.
+For each topic there is an inferred table created.
+The catalog is the Confluent environment and the Kafka cluster is the databsase.
+We can use the ALTER TABLE statement to evolve schemas for those inferred tables.

 ## DML statements

 Data modification language, is used to define statements  which modify the data and don’t change metadata.